->WAIT

-Time passes ...
+>WAIT Time passes...
 You are now nearing Ganymede orbit.
 The landing thrusters kick on.
-Suddenly the ship rocks.
+Suddenly the ships rocks.
 "We've been hit!"
 Umberto shouts.
 "It's those scurvy pirates!"
-The ship dives toward the surface and crashes lightly just beyond the city limits.
+The ship dives toward the surface, pulls out at the last moment, and crashes lightly just beyond the city limits.

 "Just minor damages," Umberto reports after a cursory inspection.
 "If you can get me a welding torch and a zinc-plated gyroscope, I'll have her repaired in no time.
-While you're hunting up those parts, I'll find out where those lawless scum have taken Rayana."
+While you're hunting up those parts, I'll try to find out where those lawless scum have taken Rayana."
 He dashes out of the ship.
 Through the viewport, you see him disappear among the narrow, twisting streets of Ganymede City.

-GET OUT OF THE ROCKET SHIP

-Outskirts of the City
+>GET OUT OF THE ROCKET SHIP Outskirts of the City